Broker's price opinion

-A broker's price opinion (BPO) is a report that is performed by a licensed real estate agent, broker. or appraiser.
+A broker's price opinion (BPO) is a report that is performed by a licensed real estate agent, broker, or appraiser.
 A BPO is an informal appraisal.
-It is similar to doing a CMA (Comparative Market Analysis) but most times the real estate professional gets paid to do a BPO.
+It is similar to a CMA (Comparative Market Analysis), though the real estate professional is usually paid to prepare a BPO.
 A BPO can be either an exterior drive-by or a full interior report.
 When doing a BPO, the real estate professional researches the subject property, takes pictures of it, investigates the neighborhood, as well as retrieves six comparable properties (three Active Comps and three Sold Comps) in their MLS (Multiple Listing Service).
 The final BPO is used to support their professional opinion that will help determine the potential selling price or estimated value of a property.

 Involved parties

 Broker price opinions are initiated by financial institutions.
 Examples are banks, mortgage companies, and loss mitigation companies.

 The BPO is performed by a real estate professional who is acting on behalf of the financial institution.
 Such a professional could be a real estate agent, a real estate broker, an appraiser, or other qualified person.
 Through BPOs, real estate professionals can improve their skills in property inspection, market knowledge, evaluation, and property pricing.
 At a price of US$30–$100 per BPO, the work can provide side income or steady income for real estate agents.
 Agents may also create working relationships and a rapport with financial institutions.
 Some BPO agents work through a BPO company that provides a single point of contact to the client and oversight of agents and their reports.